Skip to Content

 Dennis was involved in many hobbies and knowledge sharing groups.
 He attended North American Cartographic Information Society meetings, an association of cartographers, since 1985.
 Dennis served multiple roles there: board member, conference program planner, and later president.
 Dennis was the creator of "Geodweeb Geopardy", the final event of the NACIS annual conference.

-"[Dennis] must have been a big fan, as he 'channeled' Art Fleming [a former Jeopardy host] and was just masterful at it," said Susan Peschel, a business manager for NACIS and former visual resources librarian at University of Wisconsin-Madison, who met Dennis in 1985.
+"[Dennis] must have been a big fan, as he 'channeled' Art Fleming [a former Jeopardy host] and was just masterful at it," said Susan Peschel, a business manager for NACIS and former visual resources librarian at University of Wisconsin-Milwaukee, who met Dennis in 1985.
 "He tailored each game annually to the city we met in.
 All of the questions were very challenging but people loved it.
 It had to have taken quite a long time to put it together, but it was clearly a labor of love for him and an absolute hit at our annual conferences.
 I can't imagine anyone coming close to filling those shoes."

 This obituary incorporates perspectives of two authors, Steven Vance and Jake Peters.